Chocolate Berry Overnight Oats

 - 1/2 cup greek yogurt plain

-- 2 tablespoons Raspberries
+- 2 tablespoons raspberries

-- 2 tablespoons Blueberries
+- 2 tablespoons blueberries

-- 2 tablespoons Strawberries
+- 2 tablespoons strawberries

-- 2 tablespoons Pecans
+- 2 tablespoons walnuts

 Instructions

-- Wash berries and cut up strawberries
+- Wash berries and cut up strawberries.2 tablespoons raspberries, 2 tablespoons blueberries, 2 tablespoons strawberries

-- Add the rest of the berries over the oats
+- Add the rest of the berries over the oats and sprinkle some walnuts over the berries.

 - Smile